 - The users will follow the same flow as described above to create a new password for their Recurly account

 - Recurly does not yet support provisioning users through your SSO IdP.
 For the time being, you will need to add new users to Recurly before they can use SSO to login and authenticate to Recurly.

-- SSO is only available through Okta for now.
+- SSO is only available through Okta and Microsoft Azure for now.
 If you want to use SSO with a different identity provider, please contact Support and let us know which IdP you want to use.